jcorb/jcorb.github.io/_posts/2017-08-04-building_neural_net.md

 This shows we get a ~93% agreement between the predicted and actual classifications.
 Its OK agreement, it might be possible to improve the agreement by increasing the number of neurons, layers, playing with the regularisation value, and running it for more iterations.
-But it has been interesting building the neural network, and has given me a goodinsight into the mechanics of a basic neural network.
+But it has been interesting building the neural network, and has given me a good insight into the mechanics of a basic neural network.